solana-developers/solana-cookbook/README.md

 We are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for this repository.

+To choose a task or make your own, do the following:

+1. [Add an issue](https://github.com/solana-dev-adv/solana-cookbook/issues/new) for the task and assign to yourself or comment on the issue
+2. Make a draft PR referencing the issue.

 General flow for making a contribution:

 1. Fork the repo on GitHub